-On 13th September, units of the Sixth German Army, under Friedrich Paulus command, reached Stalingrad’s outskirts.
+On 13th September, vanguard units of the Sixth German Army, under Friedrich Paulus command, reached Stalingrad’s outskirts.
 The defending 62nd and 64th Army had but 40.000 men left and few tanks, however, they made the most of the debris, improvising it into barricades, and grooming a soldier the Germans feared most than anything else: the sniper.

-Under legendary shooters like Vasily Zaytsev, ‘sniperism’ became a doctrine, and thousands rush to learn from him.
-Sixth Army officers and soldiers learnt to crawl, and fear constantly for their lives, just as the Red Army had reasons enough to fear snipers like Simo Häyhä, during the 1939 Winter War.
+Under legendary shooters like Vasily Zaytsev, ‘sniperism’ became a doctrine, and thousands rushed to learn from him.
+Sixth Army officers and soldiers learnt to crawl, and fear constantly for their lives, just as the Red Army had had reasons enough to fear snipers like Simo Häyhä, during the 1939 Winter War.